Northern Iowa Panthers: Football

+The program began in 1895 and has fielded a team every year since with the exceptions of 1906–1907 and 1943–1944.
+The Panthers play their home games at the UNI-Dome on the campus of the University of Northern Iowa, in Cedar Falls, Iowa.
+Northern Iowa has won thirty-three conference titles, the most out of the four Iowa Division I institutions.

 Softball

 In the 1977 AIAW Women's College World Series, the Panther softball team defeated Arizona, 7–0, in the deciding final game, led by pitcher Pat Stockman to earn the university's first team national championship.
 The softball team has appeared in four Women's College World Series, in 1973, 1975, 1976 and 1977.
 In 1982, then competing at the Division II level, the softball team won a second AIAW national title.